LG Sinha has promised to take up J-K statehood restoration demand with PM this week: Bukhari | Politics

 ''Overall, the LG was positive and, in a positive mood, told us that these issues concern the people and will be addressed in a time-bound manner,'' the Apni Party chief said.

-Asked if he chose the day for the meeting as the Congress party was organising its rally against prise rise and Ghulam Nabi Azad also holding a rally in Jammu, Bukhari said there is no connection and the party got the date for the meeting from the Raj Bhavan.
+Asked if he chose the day for the meeting as the Congress party was organising its rally against prise rise and Ghulam Nabi Azad also holding a public meeting in Jammu, Bukhari said there is no connection and the party got the date for the meeting from the Raj Bhavan.

-"We started our public outreach from Kupwara last month.
-Many new parties will come up.
+''We started our public outreach from Kupwara last month.
+Many new parties will come.
 You will see 15-20 new parties here.
-They will continue to come," he said, referring to the formation of a political party by Azad.
+They will continue to come,'' he said, referring to the formation of a political party by Azad who resigned from the Congress last month.

 ''It is his (Azad's) party, and for him to decide what he does with it.
-We do not even know yet whether there is a party or not," he added.
+We do not even know yet whether there is a party or not,'' Bukhari added.

-Earlier, the party delegation submitted a memorandum to the LG, "with this hope that the government will take steps to address these issues in the interest of general public and for achieving an overall conducive atmosphere".
+The party delegation also submitted a memorandum to the LG and expressed hope that the government will take steps to address these issues in the interest of the general public and for achieving an overall conducive atmosphere in Jammu and Kashmir.

-The resolution said the Apni Party, since its formation, has been responsibly voicing the political aspirations of the people of J-K and therefore, it is imperative to bring in notice of these issues to the government for their early redressal in the interest of the general public.
+In August 2019, the central government abrogated Article 370 of the Constitution, which accorded special status to Jammu and Kashmir, and bifurcated the state into Union territories.

-On the release of detained youths, the party memorandum said that for the Independence Day, smooth conduct of Shri Amarnath Ji Yatra and overall tourist season, preventive detention of the youths had taken place in many districts.
+On the release of detained youths, the party memorandum said that for the Independence Day, smooth conduct of the Amarnath Yatra and overall tourist season, preventive detention of the youths had taken place in many districts.

-''We strongly believe that integrating the youth of J-K into the mainstream and providing them with a credible and viable platform, will allow them to contribute to the best in nation-building.
-Therefore, it is imperative that such youth languishing in custody be released without any further delay," the party stated.
+''We strongly believe that integrating the youth of J-K into the mainstream and providing them with a credible and viable platform will allow them to contribute their best in nation-building.
+Therefore, it is imperative that such youths languishing in custody are released without any further delay,'' the party stated.

+Meanwhile, an official spokesman said the delegation submitted a memorandum of demands, including restoration of statehood, speedy recruitment processes for the youth.

+The Lt Governor said Home Minister Amit Shah had made a detailed statement on the floor of Parliament that the statehood would be restored at an appropriate time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)